kamaldeen91/qsp-modeling-with-python/README.md

 from pqsp.pqsp_multi_bioav import MultipleDoseVaryBioav  # for simulation and plots of model with varying bioavailability from pqsp.pqsp_multi_bioav_delay import MultipleDoseVaryBioavDelay  # for simulation and plots of model with delay and varying bioavailability
 ```

+## Example
+Consider the following system of ODE for QSP with oral administration (this example is executed using both PyCharm, and Jupyter notebook)

 ##### For single dose simulation